NVIDIA/workbench-example-agentic-rag/README.md

 ## Need, Don't Need and Nice to Have

+- Need:
-- Need: internet access because the chat app uses [Tavily](https://tavily.com/) for web-searches, as well as endpoints on build.nvidia.com
+   - Internet access while running the chat app
+   - Two API keys configured ([Tavily](https://tavily.com/) and [NVIDIA API key](https://org.ngc.nvidia.com/setup/api-keys))
 - Don't Need: Local GPU
-- Nice to Have: Remote GPU system where you self-host an endpoint
+- Nice to Have: Remote GPU system if you want to self-host a NIM endpoint

 ## The Agentic RAG Application
 #### Using the Application

-1. You embed your documents (pdfs or webpages) to the vector database.
+1. You clone the project with AI Workbench, and configure the relevant API keys
+2. You start the chat app

-2. You configure each of the separate components for the pipeline.
-For each component you can:
+3. You configure the separate components for the pipeline
-   * Select from a drop down of endpoints or use a self-hosted endpoint.
-   * Modify the prompt.
+4. You add your documents to the context (vector db)
-3. You submit your query.
+5. You make a query.
-4. An LLM evaluates its relevance to the index and then routes it to the DB or to search by [Tavily](https://tavily.com/).
-5. Answers are checked for hallucination and relevance.
-"Failing"" answers are run through the  process again.
+6. The agent evaluates your query in multiple ways and returns and answer that has be checked for relevance and hallucination.

 The diagram **below** shows this agentic flow.